DrewFHolcombe/movie_studio_analysis/TEMPLATE_README.md

 ## Methods

+To analyze the genres of films, we utilized the genres as listed in the database by IMDB with the production budget and worldwide gross provided by The Numbers.
+We then determined the median profit, return on investment, and so on from each genre to determine which has the largest potential to earn money.
+We used the median to avoid over-emphasizing outliers, i.e. massively successful films that don't accurately reflect the overall potential of their genre.

+To analyze the potential of actors, writers, and directors, we utilized the persons listed in the database by IMDB with the production budget and worldwide gross provided by The Numbers.
+We split the movies into those with above-average profits from those with below-average profits.
+We then looked for persons who contributed to more above-average earning films than below-average earning films; this is intended to identify reliable artists, rather than artists who contributed to one or two massive successes.

+To analyze time of year of release, we utilized the date of release and financial information from the database provided by The Numbers.
 Describe the process for analyzing or modeling the data.
 For Phase 1, this will be descriptive analysis.

 ***